 - Look at ways to filter search results by using the tabs at the top of the page in Google (i.e. news, images, shopping, maps, videos etc.).
 Do the same filters appear for all Google searches?
 Try out a few different searches and see.

 - Type a question into Google and look for the “People also ask” and “Searches related to…” sections.
 Discuss how these could be useful.
-When should you use them or ignore them?
+When should you use them or ignore them so you don’t go off on an irrelevant tangent?
 Is the information in the drop-down section under “People also ask” always the best?

 - Often, more current search results are more useful.
 Click on “tools” under the Google search box and then “any time” and your time frame of choice such as “Past month” or “Past year”.

 - Have students annotate their own “anatomy of a search result” example like the one I made below.
 Explore the different ways search results display; some have more details like sitelinks and some do not.